RangerMauve/my-gpd-setup/README.md

 Once I install `gearlever` I usually install the latest release of [Agregore](https://github.com/AgregoreWeb/agregore-browser/releases) via my package manager.

+I've also got my setttings for VSCodium in `vscodium-settings.json`.
+I use the `Purple Void` theme.

 ## LLMs

 I use [ollama](https://ollama.com) for local LLMs so I usually install it from their install script: